 (b) Discuss with management its remediation plan to address internal control deficiencies.

-(a) Review and concur in the appointment, replacement, reassignment, or dismissal of the Director of Internal Audit who shall have direct access to the Committee.
+(b) Review and concur in the appointment, replacement, reassignment, or dismissal of the General Auditor who shall have direct access to the Committee.

-(b) Instruct the Director of Internal Audit to report directly to the Committee.
+(c) Instruct the General Auditor to report directly to the Committee.

-(c) Review with the Director of Internal Audit and approve overall scope and plans for internal audits, including the adequacy of staffing and compensation.
+(d) Review with the General Auditor and approve overall scope and risk-based plans for internal audits, including the adequacy of budget and resources plan.

-(d) Review with the Director of Internal Audit the results of executing the internal audit plan including management’s remediation of audit findings.
+(e) Review with the General Auditor the results of executing the internal audit plan including management’s remediation of audit findings.

 Legal, Compliance and Risk Management